-5.2.1 The contents of the MarineTLO-based warehouse(-s)
+5.2.1 The contents of the MarineTLO-based warehouse(-s).
 Based on the above results, we decided to use Virtuoso for the subsequent versions of the warehouse.
-Similarly to the different versions of the MarineTLO, we released 4 different version of the warehouse.
+Similarly to the different versions of the MarineTLO, we released four different version of the warehouse.
 Each version contained the corresponding MarineTLO version and the required schema mappings, in addition to the following:

-- Version 1: contents from FLOD, ECOSCOPE and WoRMS, about the scientific name and predators of species. - Version 2: contents from FLOD, ECOSCOPE, WoRMS and DBpedia, about the same concepts of Version 1 (i.e., scientific names and predators) plus authorship information of species. - Version 3: contents from FLOD, ECOSCOPE, WoRMS, FishBase and DBpedia about the same concepts of Version 2 plus common names of species, information about ecosystems, countries, water areas, vessels, gears and EEZ.
-After the Version 3 release we released another version (named Version 3+) having the same contents with Version 3, however, we used multiple graphspaces for storing data coming from different sources.
-This allowed us to track easily the provenance of the information in the warehouse (e.g., the fact that "yellowfin tuna" is an English common name of the species thunnus albacares is derived from WoRMS and FishBase). - Version 4: contents from FLOD, ECOSCOPE, WoRMS, FishBase and DBpedia about the same concepts of Version 3, containing also information about bibliographic citations and statistical indicators.
+- Version 1: contents from FLOD, ECOSCOPE and WoRMS, about the scientific name and predators of species. - Version 2: contents from FLOD, ECOSCOPE, WoRMS and DBpedia, about the same concepts of Version 1 (i.e. scientific names and predators) plus authorship information of species. - Version 3: contents from FLOD, ECOSCOPE, WoRMS, FishBase and DBpedia about the same concepts of Version 2 plus common names of species, information about ecosystems, countries, water areas, vessels, gears and EEZ.
+After the Version 3 release we released another version (named Version 3+) having the same contents with Version 3, however, we used multiple graph spaces for storing data coming from different sources.
+This allowed us to track easily the provenance of the information in the warehouse (e.g. the fact that yellowfin tuna is an English common name of the species thunnus albacares is derived from WoRMS and FishBase). - Version 4: contents from FLOD, ECOSCOPE, WoRMS, FishBase and DBpedia about the same concepts of Version 3, containing also information about bibliographic citations and statistical indicators.

 Figure 13 shows the differences between the 4 versions of the MarineTLO-based warehouse, in terms of the number of triples, species, main concepts and used sources.
-The first plot (A) shows how the number of species has been increased from 10 thousand (in the first version of the warehouse) to 53 thousand (in the fourth version).
-The second plot (B) depicts the increment in the size of the triplestore.
-Data are described in the warehouse as triples (in the form of <subject, predicate, object>), so the plot depicts the number of triples for the different versions.
-Plot (C) shows the different version of the MarineTLO-based warehouse and the last one (D) illustrates the number of the underlying sources which are exploited in each version.
+The first plot (a) shows how the number of species has been increased from 10,000 (in the first version of the warehouse) to 53,000 (in the fourth version).
+The second plot (b) depicts the increment in the size of the triplestore.
+Data are described in the warehouse as triples (in the form of < subject, predicate, object >), so the plot depicts the number of triples for the different versions.
+Plot (c) shows the different concepts (i.e. scientific names, predators, vessels, etc.) which are included in the different version of the MarineTLO-based warehouse and the last one (d) illustrates the number of the underlying sources which are exploited in each version.